martinring/thesis/src/4-Timing.md

 power plant: even in case of an emergency, one would not want anybody to exit through the reactor core.

+This rather innocuous specification allows some subtle effects.
+Consider the simple building in [#fig:simple-unsafe].
+The depicted situation violates the safety property, as in case of an emergency, we cannot disable access control and open the doors in such a fashion that neither user A or user B are allowed to access rooms they are not authorised to (rooms b and a, respectively), and at the same time both are able to get to a safe room (s).

 ![Example of a very simple building.
-The user with card A is authorized for room a, user B is authorized for room b, both are authorized for rooms c and s.
+The user with card A is authorised for room a, user B is authorised for room b, both are authorised for rooms c and s.
 Room s is the only safe room (it is the outside).
 The situation shown violates the safety property.](simple-building.svg){#fig:simple-unsafe width=50%}

-This rather innocuous specification allows some subtle effects.
-Consider the simple building in [#fig:simple-unsafe].
-The depicted situation violates the safety property, as in case of an emergency, we cannot disable access control and open the doors in such a fashion that neither user A or user B are allowed to access rooms they are not authorized to (rooms b and a, respectively), and at the same time both are able to get to a safe room (s).

 Hence, we need to prevent a situation like this from happening.
 This could be done by